 Investing in a property is a person’s most significant financial investment, we do not recommend going it alone and risk things going wrong with your biggest asset.
 Getting it right the first time will protect you in the long term from unnecessary costs arising in the future.

-What a Project Manager Does
+What Does a Project Manager Do?

 Peace of Mind

 Like any investment, real estate does carry a certain amount of risk.
 It is much more favourable than other, less tangible forms of investment, but risky, none the less.
 As long as we make calculated steps, building our portfolio will turn out to be slow but sure progress.
 It is a great responsibility to own property that holds many rewards, behind all the hard work and dedication.
 By adhering to these guidelines, we can be sure to make our first step into the great industry of property investment.

 Once a consensus is reached, Prinsegate would then deal with the builders, their contracts, and any other relevant party to the build.
 You can sit back and watch the project progress and liaise with us as a single contact point; this means less headache.
 Imagine not having to worry about whether builders will turn up to the job or not, carry out the work to an industry-standard, argue overpay, etc.

 Prinsegate would check all the builder’s paperwork, including insurances, before their appointment.
 It’s essential to ensure the contractor is a reputable one, and their past work has been done to a satisfactory standard.
 Half the job is in selecting the right contractor.

 Contact us today, and one of our friendly team members will be on hand to talk you through how we could help project manage your build and arrange a site visit in the first instance.